-The purpose of this policy is to identify the County's commitment and delineate certain practices that will confirm that commitment and to comply with requirements such as Title VI of the Civil Rights Act of 1964, Title VII of the Civil Rights Act of 1964, Title 28 C.F.R. subpart E, § 42.301 et. seq. (for law enforcement grants) and Title 41 C.F.R. § 60-2.24 (for HUD grant recipients).
+The purpose of this Plan is to identify the County's commitment and delineate certain practices that will confirm that commitment and to comply with requirements such as Title VI of the Civil Rights Act of 1964, Title VII of the Civil Rights Act of 1964, Title 28 C.F.R. subpart E, § 42.301 et. seq. (for law enforcement grants) and Title 41 C.F.R. § 60-2.24 (for HUD grant recipients).

-This Plan supersedes any previous Equal Employment Opportunity Plans.
+This Plan supersedes any previous Equal Employment Opportunity (EEO) Plans.
 This Plan applies to every employee of the County and the Harris County Flood Control District unless an elected or appointed official promulgates a different written policy on the subject applicable only to the official's employees.

 SECTION 2 – Prohibitions

-Employees must not, in their official capacity, discriminate in employment practices against any person because of the person’s race, color, religion, sex, national origin, age, disability, or genetic information.
+Employees must not, in their official capacity, discriminate in employment practices against any person because of the person’s race, color, religion, sex, national origin, age, pregnancy, disability, genetic information, sexual orientation, gender identity or any other protected classes.
 "Employment practices" as used in this Plan means all terms and conditions of employment, including, but not limited to, recruiting, advertising, screening, classification, selection, appointment, hiring, assignment, transfer, promotion, demotion, discipline, layoff, termination, leave practices, rates of pay, fringe benefits, or other forms of pay or credit for services rendered, and access to and use of county facilities.
-In addition, discrimination on the basis of race, color, or national origin for programs and activities receiving Federal financial assistance is also prohibited.
+In addition, discrimination on the basis of race, color, religion, sex, national origin, age, pregnancy, disability, genetic information, sexual orientation, gender identity or any other protected classes for programs and activities receiving Federal financial assistance is also prohibited.

 SECTION 3 – Evaluation by the Harris County Office of Human Resources & Risk Management